dv297/gatsby-blog/content/blog/2022-08-12/planning-a-learning-project.md

 were re-rendering.
 <img alt="A video recording demonstrating the behavior of the game after performance changes" height="400" src="./after-perf-changes.gif" title="&#39;After the performance changes&#39;" width="399"/>

 And to me, that's one of the beauty of learning projects.
-You're able to able to continue learning the material at deeper and deeper levels through a codebase you're already familiar with.
+You're able to continue learning the material at deeper and deeper levels through a codebase you're already familiar with.

 ## Conclusion